ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_swissre_breastcancer/concept_model.rst

 :underline:`II.
 Probability of attending screening`

  - 1) All simulants will be due a screening according to their attributes in the decision tree
- - 2) Probability of simulants attending their first due screening is 22.5% (95%CI 20.4-24.6%).
+ - 2) Probability of simulants attending their first due screening is 22.5% (95%CI 20.4-24.6%).*this is the parameter we vary in scale-up scenario
  - 3) If a simulant attends a screening, they have 1.89 (95%CI 1.06-2.49) (Yan et al 2017) more odds of attending their next screening than those who did not attend a screening.

 +----------------+-------------+---------------+----------+